Staking $AKT to Power the World’s First Decentralized Cloud for DeFi and High-Growth Organizations

 Once you’ve copied your seed phrase, fill out your account name, desired password and confirm by selecting “Next”.

-You will then be asked to fill out your seed phrase in the proper order to register.
-Click on the words to create the sentence, then select “Register”.
+You will then be asked to fill out some of your seed words correctly, then select “Register”.
 That’s it!
 You’ve now created your Keplr wallet.
 Select “Done” to close the registration webpage, and your wallet should now be opened in the extension.
-Go to: https://wallet.keplr.app/#/dashboard to continue.

 Step 3 – Start Staking